 Track five is a song that the gentlemen won’t mind hitting the Dancefloor, but we might want to move the handbags and forget the waltz because this won’t be pretty, and rightly so.

 The title track has you hanging onto whatever, to steady yourself for the onslaught of astonishingly thrilling Full throttle.

-And of course Ghost is next and takes you thoroughly by surprise.
-One Twitter fan put the words ‘instant classic’ to my recent comments on this track.
+And of course, Ghost is next and takes you thoroughly by surprise.
+One Twitter fan put the words ‘instant classic’ in my recent comments on this track.
 I have to agree.
 This chilling and astonishingly magnificent track is wonderful in harmonic complexity and the lyrics are delivered with such passion and commitment by Brad, it surely will result in becoming an ‘instant classic’ enjoyed by the masses.
-Thank you Maria.
+Thank you, Maria.
 Building beautifully from the sounds of old school metal and hard rock ballads, this tremendously brilliant track culminates to a mighty and uplifting crescendo.
-I would like to say that the entire album is a worthwhile purchase for this track alone, however I would not want to be responsible for people purchasing this as a single, purely because it is of paramount importance on the album.
-It provides a complete musical picture of the groups astounding talent and although wonderful on its own, in its production place on the album makes it a truly triumphant achievement, and in perfect musical context.
+I would like to say that the entire album is a worthwhile purchase for this track alone, however, I would not want to be responsible for people purchasing this as a single, purely because it is of paramount importance on the album.
+It provides a complete musical picture of the groups’ astounding talent and although wonderful on its own, in its production place on the album makes it a truly triumphant achievement, and in perfect musical context.
 It really is best celebrated as in integral component of the entire album.

 I am immediately taken back to my own ventures through Hollywood and reminded of the scenery and inherent truth strewn throughout this region of Los Angeles, where the gutters run rich with the hopes and dreams of so many.